Kalan-Lab/zol/README.md

 # *zol (& fai)*

-Simply put, zol (& fai) are tools to zoom in on a locus and perform comparative genomics (uh genetics) between homologous instances of gene clusters (not just BGCs, but phages and ICEs too!)
+Simply put, zol (& fai) are tools to zoom in on a locus and perform comparative genomics (uh genetics) between homologous instances of gene clusters (not just BGCs, but phages and ICEs too!).
+The main result from zol is a tabular report showcasing annotation info, conservation, and evolutionary stats for inferred ortholog groups amongst an input set of gene clusters.

-zol and fai are similar to functionalities offered in [lsaBGC](https://github.com/Kalan-Lab/lsaBGC) but are designed to broadly look at similarities between a variety of gene clusters.

-Critically, ***with the development of some key options, together, fai and zol enable high-throughput detection of orthologs across multi-species datasets comprising of thousands of genomes.***

 zol produces a basic heatmap, but for visualizations of gene-clusters we recommend other tools such as [clinker](https://github.com/gamcil/clinker), [CORASON](https://github.com/nselem/corason), and [gggenomes](https://github.com/thackl/gggenomes), which we think the in-depth spreadsheet complements nicely.